telerik/winforms-docs/richtexteditor/ui-for-applying-rich-text-formatting/context-menu.md

 ````

 {{endregion}}

 The menu is accessible through the __ContextMenu__ property of __RadRichTextEditor__ control.

->note The context menu instance is cached and shared between all the instances of RadRichTextEditor in an application.
+>note The context menu instance is cached and shared between all the instances of **RadRichTextEditor** in an application.

-The RadRichTextEditor default context menu can be fully replaced by an object that implements the __IContextMenu__ interface which is marked with __CustomContextMenuAttribute__.
+The **RadRichTextEditor** default context menu can be fully replaced by an object that implements the __IContextMenu__ interface which is marked with __CustomContextMenuAttribute__.
 Additionally, the menu can be customized by adding, removing and modifying menu groups and items.
 You can do that by using the __Showing__ event of the menu or by creating a custom content builder and override its construction methods.

-You can customize the context menu bu using one of the following approaches
+You can customize the context menu bu using one of the following approaches:

 * [Using the Showing event](#using-the-showing-event)